wp-plugins/yet-another-stars-rating/readme.txt

 5. Ranking reviews

 == Changelog ==

+= 0.6.9 =
+* Yasr Visitor Votes shortag is finally avaible in archive pages!
+* Code cleanup on yasr visitor votes shortag
+* Javascript loaded again at the bottom in the frontend.
+Theme that doesn't use wp_footer will no be supported anymore

 = 0.6.8 =
 * In the front end, Javascript is loaded at the top of the page, cause out there still exists theme that doesn't use wp_footer function